1977 Denver Broncos season: Divisional

 In the third quarter, the Broncos drove 52 yards to the Pittsburgh 1-yard line, only to lose the ball when Jim Jensen was stuffed for no gain by Jack Lambert and Jim Allen on 4th down.
 But after a punt, they drove 43 yards to go up 21–14 on Craig Morton's 30-yard touchdown pass to tight end Riley Odoms.

 Early in the 4th quarter, Pittsburgh managed to tie the game with a 48-yard catch by Stallworth setting up Bradshaw's 1-yard touchdown pass to tight end Larry Brown.
 But this would be their last score as Denver soon took over the game.
 First, Jim Turner put the Broncos up 24–21 by kicking 44-yard field goal with 7:17 left on the clock.
 Then Jackson intercepted a pass from Bradshaw and returned it 32 yards to the Steelers 9-yard line, setting up Turner's 24-yard field goal to make the score 27–21.
 On Pittsburgh's ensuring drive, Jackson struck again, intercepting another pass and returning this one 17 yards to the Steelers 33.
 Rather than sitting on their one-score lead and trying to run out the clock with running plays, Denver took to the air, scoring the game clinching touchdown on Morton's 34-yard pass to Jack Dolbin with 1:44 left in the game.

 Harris finished the game with 92 rushing yards, 4 receptions for 20 yards, and a touchdown.
 Morton only completed 11 of 23 passes, but he threw for 167 yards and two touchdowns with no interceptions.

 This was the first postseason meeting between the Steelers and Broncos.

+Broncos win and go to the AFC Championship Game and win to the Oakland Raiders 20-17.
+But in Super Bowl XII lost to the Dallas Cowboys 27-10.